What you need to know about Facebook's YouTube and Netflix competitor

 What can I do besides watch videos?

-Watch has a comment feature so you can chat with those who are watching the same video as you, but it's unclear if the list of comments you see will be all comments or only those posted in real time.
+Watch has a comment feature so you can chat with those who are watching the same video as you, but it's unclear if the list of comments you see will be all comments or only those posted while you're watching.

 How is Watch different from the old Videos tab?

-Watch looks and works similar to the former Videos tab.
+Watch looks and works similarly to the former Videos tab.
 Only, instead of a stream of videos curated from various Facebook Pages and accounts, Watch shows you videos created exclusively for Facebook.

 So it's basically YouTube?

 Kind of.
-It's more like a mashup of YouTube and Netflix with exclusive content, sometimes in a series-like format, combined with a social twist.
+It's more like a mashup of YouTube and Netflix with exclusive content, sometimes in a serial format, combined with a social twist.

 Will Watch be Live?